stateful/docs.runme.dev/docs/integrations/cloud-render/gcp.md

 # Runme Cloud Renderers via Google Cloud

 Runme introduces Cloud Native Renderers for integrating cloud resources, such as from Google Cloud, directly from your interactive notebook.
+The integration of Google Cloud Console Views into your Runbook environment provides a unified interface for managing your cloud resources.

 This  integration of Google Cloud Console views into your Runbook environment provides a unified interface for managing your resources with Runme Cloud Renderers as you can: